johan--/claude-code-tips/README.md

 - [MacWhisper](https://goodsnooze.gumroad.com/l/macwhisper)
 - [Super Voice Assistant](https://github.com/ykdojo/super-voice-assistant)

-You can get more accuracy by sending audio to a server API somewhere, but I found that a local model is strong enough for this purpose.
+You can get more accuracy by using a hosted service, but I found that a local model is strong enough for this purpose.
 Even when there are mistakes or typos in the transcription, Claude is smart enough to understand what you're trying to say.
-Sometimes you need to say certain things extra clearly, but overall local models work well.
+Sometimes you need to say certain things extra clearly, but overall local models work well enough.

 ## Tip 2: AI context is like milk; best served fresh and condensed